kframework/X86-64-semantics/x86-semantics/docs/reports/planeer.md

   - Nan Forwarding for dppd
   - Check how `PALIGNR mm1, mm2/m64, imm8` is handled

-## Important Points
-- Uses the tc same as the final strata tc
-- Use the pattern in the stratified set to feed the search pool.
-- instructions containing UIF are never testing in stoke whereas we can test it.
-- Our implementation of semantics tested all the base instructions throughly
--  Individual imeediates formulas might have uifs but the generic formula could be very without them.

 ## base sets
 - Base has ymm; Target has xmm